wp-plugins/mailchimp-subscribe-sm/readme.txt

 * Change Form styling.
 * Ajax Forms.

-Just install use short-code and start using.
+Just install and use short-code.

 > This plugin works great with the <a href='https://wordpress.org/plugins/ultimate-landing-page/' target='_blank'
 > Ultimate Landing Page</a> Ultimate Landing Page plugin reduces your work and helps you collect emails easily and maximize you conversions.